 In June 2010, Sister Amelia Stenger left her position at the Mount Saint Joseph Conference and Retreat Center and served six years as director of development for the Ursuline Sisters of Mount Saint Joseph.
-In 2016 she began a six-year term as congregational leader for the Ursuline Sisters.
+From 2016-22, she was congregational leader for the Ursuline Sisters.
 She is now guiding the future of the Ursuline museum, and serving in development.

 “Sister Amelia possesses a great deal of energy and never tires of trying to accomplish any task that is given to her or any challenges that come her way.”